Advocacy

 Save this images to share on social media regarding School Psychology in Oklahoma

-OSPA is tracking the following bills from Oklahoma's 58th legislature session.
+OSPA is tracking the following bills from Oklahoma's legislature.
 We will update this list after legislative deadlines throughout the session.
 For the most up-to-date information on a bill, click the associated link.
 Select the version tab to see the most updated version of the bill.
 You may also sign up for email updates to bills using the LENS Tracking System.

 House Bills (House Legislative Deadlines)